neilpradhan/2D_POSE_GRAPH_SLAM/README.md

 * Tensorflow

 ## Setup
-To run this project, install it locally using npm:
+To run this project, go to https://lucacarlone.mit.edu/datasets/ download the datasets for 2d pose graph SLAM or if you are using your own datasets, make sure you have them in the same format.
+You can always change the "" function to have it in your own format

 ```
 $